ikennarichard/IKR-blog/src/pages/posts/post-1.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-# My First Blog Post

 Published on: 2023-01-13

-Welcome to my blog about learning Javascript and Astro here I will share my learning journey as I build a new website.
+Welcome to my blog about learning Javascript and Astro here I will share my learning journey as I build projects.

 ## What I've accomplished